home-assistant/developers.home-assistant/docs/architecture/devices-and-services.md

 The Entity Platform helper manages all entities for the platform and polls them for updates if necessary.
 When adding entities, the Entity Platform is responsible for registering the entity with the device and entity registries.

 Integration Platform (i.e. `hue.light`) uses configuration to query the external device/service and create entities to be added.
 It is also possible for integration platforms to register entity services.
-These services will only target the platform entities (across all platforms that belong to the integration) and are hosted under the device integration domain (i.e.. hue.activate_scene).
+These services will work on all entities of the device integration for the entity integration (i.e. all Hue light entities).
+These services are published under the device integration domain.

 ## Entity interaction with Home Assistant Core